sarthakpravinnandre/Power-BI-Celebal-Internship-Final-Project/README.md

-📊 Pool Code Mapping Status Dashboard
+📊 Power BI – Pool Code Mapping Status Dashboard

-✅ Task Completion Status:
+✅ Project Status: Completed

-I have successfully completed the Pool Code Mapping Status Dashboard in Power BI, and the final .pbix file has been uploaded and linked with this repository.

-🎯 Objective:
+This repository contains the Power BI project developed during my internship at Celebal Technologies.
+The objective was to build a comprehensive dashboard that provides insights into the status of pool code mapping for financial products.

+🚀 Objective

-To develop an interactive and dynamic Power BI Dashboard that summarizes the pool code mapping status for better visibility, monitoring, and decision-making support.
+To design and develop an interactive Power BI dashboard that tracks and analyzes the mapping status of various pool codes.
+The dashboard supports informed decision-making, regulatory compliance, and strategic planning.

-📁 Dashboard Overview
-Key Components:
+🧠 Key Features
-Overview Section
+🔹 Overview Section

-Displays summary KPIs:

 Total Pool Codes

-Mapped Pool Codes
+Mapped Codes

-Unmapped Pool Codes
+Unmapped Codes

 ERM Mapped Codes

-Mapping Status Table
+🔹 Mapping Status Table

-Columns included:
+Detailed table with the following columns:

 Pool Code